 If an entity can use a term you do not know and keep that term mystical, then it gives that entity power over you.
 SAP will often combine multiple buzzwords into a single sentence or throughout a paragraph with the intent of finding one that the listener does not know.

 Hasso Plattner does this very clearly in his books.
 Hasso Plannter books are chocked full of false information and exaggerated claims.
 They are also exhausting to read because of their non-stop claims and the fact that will make claims in so many areas that it is difficult to keep up.
 And actually, that is the whole point.
-The claims in a book like this would require a person to set aside over a month, potentially two in order to validate the claims, which would also be required looking up a huge amount of terminology.
+The claims in a book like this would require a person to set aside over a month, potentially two to validate the claims, which would also be required looking up a huge amount of terminology.
 Hasso knows that people do not have time to do this, so you are always one step behind Hasso’s claims.

 SAP’s Army of Enablers

 If a normal process of validation or fact checking occurred, Hasso Plattner would have no credibility left as he has been doing this for decades.
 However, because SAP pays so many media entities, and the consulting companies that specialize in SAP are “in on it,” and repeat these falsehoods, there is almost no one with any interest in calling out Hasso Plattner.
 Even competing vendors, typically have some partnership with SAP that contractually prevents them from criticizing SAP.
 I sometimes talk to vendors that will repeat back false things to me about SAP.
 So SAP’s marketing should be viewed as a 360 degrees falsehood machine, impacting both customers and vendors and other parties.